Restaurant owners, residents relieved as outer Capitol fence comes down

 About 1 p.m.
 Wednesday, Tong stepped outside and greeted the mail carrier.

 “No packages today,” the mail carrier said, although there was a letter.
-Tong opened it to find a $200 donation — evidence to her of how the fence, and the National Guard’s presence, had in some waysbrought the neighborhood closer.
+Tong opened it to find a $200 donation — evidence to her of how the fence, and the National Guard’s presence, had in some ways brought the neighborhood closer.

 “Thank you for being part of the Capitol Hill community for so long,” the Hill resident wrote to her, “and for all the kindness you are spreading.”